 This Agreement does not constitute a guarantee of employment for any definite period or on any specific terms.
 Your employment is at will and may be terminated by you or the Company at any time, with or without notice or reason.

 The Company may withhold from any payment due to you any taxes that are required to be withheld under any law, rule or regulation.
-You acknowledge that any compensation earned, paid, awarded or provided to you will be subject to any clawback as may be required to be made pursuant to applicable law, government regulation or stock exchange listing requirement or any clawback policy adopted by the Company or its affiliates.
+To the extent permitted by applicable law, the Company may also offset from any payment otherwise due to you under this Agreement any outstanding amounts you then owe to the Company or any of its affiliates of whatever nature.

 If any payment otherwise due to you hereunder would result in the imposition of the excise tax imposed by Section 4999 of the Internal Revenue Code, as amended (the "Code"), the Company will instead pay you either (i) such amount or (ii) the maximum amount that could be paid to you without the imposition of the excise tax, depending on whichever amount results in your receiving the greater amount of after-tax proceeds (as reasonably determined by the Company).
-In the event that any such payment or benefits payable to you hereunder would be reduced because of the imposition of such excise tax, then such reduction will be determined in a manner which has the least economic cost to you and, to the extent the economic cost is equivalent, such payments or benefits will be reduced in the inverse order of when the payments or benefits would have been made to you (i.e., later payments will be reduced first) until the reduction specified is achieved.

-It is intended that this Agreement will comply with Section 409A of the Code (together with the applicable regulations thereunder, "Section 409A") and to the extent the Agreement is subject thereto, the Agreement shall be interpreted on a basis consistent with such intent.
+It is intended that this Agreement and the payments and benefits hereunder be exempt from or comply with Section 409A of the Code (together with the applicable regulations thereunder, "Section 409A"), and this Agreement shall be interpreted on a basis consistent with such intent.
 If and to the extent that any payment or benefit under this Agreement, or any plan, award or arrangement of the Company or its affiliates, constitutes "non-qualified deferred compensation" subject to Section 409A and is payable to you by reason of your termination of employment, then (a) such payment or benefit shall be made or provided to you only upon a "separation from service" as defined for purposes of Section 409A under applicable regulations and (b) if you are a "specified employee" (within the meaning of Section 409A as determined by the Company), such payment or benefit shall not be made or provided before the date that is six months after the date of your separation from service (or your earlier death) as set forth herein.
-Any amount not paid or benefit not provided in respect of the six-month period specified in the preceding sentence will be paid to you in the manner set forth in this Agreement.
-Any such payment or benefit shall be treated as a separate payment for purposes of Section 409A to the extent Section 409A applies to such payments.
+Any amount not paid or benefit not provided in respect of the six-month period specified in the preceding sentence will be paid to you in a lump sum or provided to you as soon as practicable after the expiration of such six month period.
+Each payment or benefit under this Agreement shall be treated as a separate payment for purposes of Section 409A to the extent Section 409A applies to such payments or benefits.